peedeeboy/sdk/readme.md

 __If you want to debug the SDK inside an IDE:__
     See above.
 You want to open the SDK as Netbeans Project from within Netbeans (you can use the nb in `netbeans/`) and you can then treat it as regular project with the difference that there are several subproject.

 A note about the `netbeans/` folder: To save bandwidth `buildSdk` downloads netbeans once to said folder and uses it over and over again.
-Even when the download URL is changed (i.e. when you update the netbeans version), you have to delete the netbeans folder and remove it from any cache (`Travis!`), so it can be reloaded.
+Even when the download URL is changed (i.e. when you update the Netbeans version), you have to delete the netbeans folder and remove it from any cache so it can be reloaded.

 ## Developing/Contributing
 First of all, I suggest you to take a look at [docs/](https://github.com/jMonkeyEngine/sdk/tree/master/docs).
 Those docs are a loose collection of things I came across during development, but they prevent you from re-doing the same experiences.